Finnish27GamesLLC/Blackjack/README.md

 # SourceCode
 In this repository, I disclose the source code for a set of software applications.
-The set of software applications are written in a basic programming known as QB64.
-The following are instructions on how to use the set of software applications.
+I wrote the set of software applications in a basic programming language known as QB64.
+In this README.md file, I do the following.
+Describe the hardware and software required to use the set of software applications.
+Recommend a procedure for aquiring and using the QB64 complier to assemble the source code into object code.

 Hardware and Software Required to Use the Various Software Applications

-To use each of the various software applications, users will need a general-purpose computer capableof executing software instructions including a hard drive, a motherboard with a central processing unit, at least one gigabyte of RAM, a monitor, a keyboard, and a mouse.
+To use each of the various software applications, users will need a general-purpose computer capable of executing software instructions including a hard drive, a motherboard with a central processing unit, at least one gigabyte of RAM, a monitor, a keyboard, and a mouse.
 Users must format the hard drive of the general-purpose computer using an operating system selected from a group consisting of the Microsoft Windows operating system and the Mac OS X operating